HawaiianSpy/blipvert/README.md

 pstage_out(&outStage1, 1, thread_count, width, height, yuvBufPtr, out_stride, false, nullptr);

-// Transform the bitmap one slice at a time.
-Normally these would be assigned in worker threads.
+### // Transform the bitmap one slice at a time.
+Normally these would be placed in seperate worker threads.

 encodeTransPtr(&inStage0, &outStage0);